-Names and Numbers (2012-2016)
+Names and Numbers (2012-2020)

 Video: Lucas van Royen

 Advisory committee from THE ART OF IMPACT

 ‘Rituals can help provide a place for the pain of loss and death.
 This project aims to bring the number of victims of the Holocaust to the core of what it is: the sum of unique people with their own stories.
 This attempt to ‘re-humanize’ numbers is needed in our time of “numbers of refugees”.
 An exciting project, carried out professionally, but deeply embedded in the environment where it should be carried out.

-“The commemoration on Kastanjeplein made a big impression on me and my family.
+Participant: ‘The commemoration on Kastanjeplein made a big impression on me and my family.
 I had long not experienced something so inspiring.
 My grandfather, a Jewish banker and refugee from Berlin, lived in the Michelangelostraat during the Second World War with his wife and three daughters.
 My mother, the middle of the three, had unfortunately already passed away three years ago.
 But she was with me during this beautiful and solemn event.
 The gathering of people on Kastanjeplein was peaceful and hopeful.
 It has given me much courage in this complex time … ‘

 More information: www.namenennummers.eu